Medically reviewed by Drugs.com. Last updated on Jul 31, 2020.

 Lipegfilgrastim: Antineoplastic Agents may diminish the therapeutic effect of Lipegfilgrastim.
 Management: Avoid concomitant use of lipegfilgrastim and myelosuppressive cytotoxic chemotherapy.
 Lipegfilgrastim should be administered at least 24 hours after the completion of myelosuppressive cytotoxic chemotherapy.
 Consider therapy modification

 Palifermin: May enhance the adverse/toxic effect of Antineoplastic Agents.
 Specifically, the duration and severity of oral mucositis may be increased.
 Management: Do not administer palifermin within 24 hours before, during infusion of, or within 24 hours after administration of myelotoxic chemotherapy.
 Consider therapy modification

 Phenytoin: Bleomycin may decrease the serum concentration of Phenytoin.
 Monitor therapy

+The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.
 Frequency not always defined.
 The pathogenesis of respiratory adverse effects is not certain, but may be due to damage of pulmonary, vascular, or connective tissue.
 Response to steroid therapy is variable and somewhat controversial.

 Central nervous system: Tumor pain